thednp/bootstrap.native/README.md

 var btn = new bsn.Button(element,'loading');
 ```

-**Note:** If you are working in a virtual browser environment (i.e. running front-end tests in NodeJS), bootstrap-native requires both `window` and `document` to be in scope.
+**Note:** If you are working in a virtual browser environment (i.e. running front-end tests in NodeJS), `bootstrap.native` requires both `window` and `document` to be in scope.
 You will need to use a mock browser.

 ## Note About the Factory Methods